Sciss/LucrePi/README.md

 ## requirements / building

-This project compiles against Scala 2.13, 2.12 using sbt.
+This project builds with sbt against Scala 2.13, 2.12.

 To use the library in your project:

     "de.sciss" %% "lucrepi" % v

-The current version `v` is `"1.0.0"`.
+The current version `v` is `"1.1.0"`.

 ## contributing